 Next up, the Wilson US Open Extra Duty.
 As the name suggest, it’s the official ball for the US Open.
 This is together with the Penn Championship, my favorite ball machine balls right now.
 The Wilson US Open ball is not only used by me and the US Open tournament, it’s also one of the most popular balls at the pro level.

 What makes these tennis balls stand out is their durability and quality.
 You can play with these balls for months without feeling like the balls become unplayable.
 It’s hard to find any other tennis ball with the same durability without sacrificing any quality.
 I can see why this is the top-selling Wilson tennis ball of all time.

 There may be other balls that have slightly better durability, but there is no ball that has the same quality.
 If the quality of the ball is important for you, the Wilson US Open Extra Duty is the go-to option for your ball machine.

 The Penn Pro Marathon Extra Duty is another ball that is considered to be one of the most durable balls on the market.
 It’s marketed as the most durable Penn ball, but I think it’s pretty similar to the Penn Championship ball.

-Pro Penn Marathon is the official ball of the PTR organization because of the excellent longevity, visibility and most importantly durability.
-One of the most technologically advanced tennis balls around, providing players with top of the line core and felt technologies that allows the tennis ball to play at its best for longer periods of time.
+Pro Penn Marathon is the official ball of the PTR organization because of its excellent longevity, visibility, and most importantly durability.
+One of the most technologically advanced tennis balls around, providing players with top-of-the-line core and felt technologies that allow the tennis ball to play at its best for longer periods of time.